-Glaucoma runs in families: if a member of your close family has had glaucoma you’re at higher risk of having the condition.
+Glaucoma can in families: if a member of your close family has had glaucoma you’re at higher risk of having the condition.

-In fact, anyone over 40 who has a relative with glaucoma is entitled to an NHS-funded eye test every year in England.
+In fact, anyone over 40 who has an immediate relative with glaucoma is entitled to an NHS-funded eye test and may be recalled for an examination more frequently if there are other risk factors as a precaution.
 It’s important you attend your eye test even if you think your vision is great and you aren’t having problems with your glasses (if you wear them).

 Congenital means a condition is present at birth.
 A tiny number of babies are born with raised pressure inside their eyes.
 This happens when the filter system in the eye does not develop as it should.
 The fluid that flows in and out of the eye does not drain well and the pressure inside the eye rises as a result.
 This can cause sight loss if left undetected.
 Once it has been detected, however, it can be treated with medications such as eye drops, and surgery.